 The Cayman Islands attracts all types of vacationers: those who are interested in history, others who marvel at architecture, and those who would prefer to learn about island agriculture.
 Luckily, the islands have landmarks that will keep people of every persuasion occupied.

 A second choice is National Trust Visitor Center.
-It's a museum just on the edge of the Cayman Islands.
+It's a museum on the outskirts of the Cayman Islands.
 The National Trust for the Cayman Islands works to share the history of the islands through the preservation of historic landmarks and natural sites.
 At the National Trust Visitors Centre, visitors will gleam first hand information on the importance of each site, and learn which are best for them to visit based upon their interests.